-In addition, we make venture investments that enable access to complementary and leading edge technologies aligned with our strategic priorities, accelerating internal development efforts, reducing time to market, and as a hedge against disruptive technologies.

-We believe these acquisitions and investments will help us expand our served market and deliver value to our customers.
+In addition, we make venture investments that enable access to leading-edge and complementary technologies aligned with our strategic priorities, accelerate internal development efforts, reduce time to market, and provide insights into disruptive technologies.
+We believe these acquisitions and venture investments will help our served market and deliver value to our customers.
+See Note 4 in the Consolidated Financial Statements for additional information on our recent acquisitions.

-ATTRACTING, DEVELOPING, AND RETAINING HIGHLY QUALIFIED TALENT
+ATTRACTING, DEVELOPING, AND RETAINING HIGHLY QUALIFIED EMPLOYEES